sjanel/coincenter/README.md

 ### Withdraw coin

-It is possible to withdraw crypto currency with `coincenter` as well, in either a **synchronized** mode (withdraw will check that funds are well received at destination) or **asynchronous** mode.
+It is possible to withdraw crypto currency with `coincenter` as well, in either a **synchronized** mode (withdraw will check that funds are well received at destination) or **asynchronous** mode, with command `withdraw-apply`.
 Either an absolute amount can be specified, or a percentage (`10xrp` or `25%xrp` for instance). `withdraw-apply-all` is a convenient command wrapper of `withdraw-apply 100%`.

 Some exchanges require that external addresses are validated prior to their usage in the API (*Kraken* and *Huobi* for instance).